Many small businesses are missing out on the huge potential within Google Business Profile.

 Reinforce the positive by mirroring what they liked best and repeating it in the statement

 By mirroring the words your customer left, they know you took the time to read their review and care about their message.

 Pass along the feedback to your employees

 Let your employees know they did a great job, or where they can improve.
-Continuous improvement is key to the success of your contractor business.

 For a negative review, apologize and sympathize

 Put yourself in your customer’s shoes.
 Let them know you care and are sorry about their unpleasant experience.

 For a negative review, take responsibility and don’t make excuses

 As much as you want to, you have to avoid being defensive.
 The best course of action is to own up to the negative experience and figure out how to improve for the future.